How Green Are Commercial Coffee Machines

 So just how environmentally unfriendly are these machines and how can we choose a machine that is as green as it possibly can be?

-The bad news is that no matter what the process of producing, transporting, brewing and serving coffee is never going to produce a 0 carbon footprint and it will never be 100% environmentally friendly.
-This is down to a great many reasons;
+The bad news is that no matter what the process of producing, transporting, brewing and serving coffee is never going to produce zero carbon footprint and it will never be 100% environmentally friendly.
+This is down to a great many reasons:

 - The waste from coffee machines is one of the most detrimental, used coffee grounds go to landfill causing greenhouse gasses to be emitted and pod machines can cause a huge waste issue, Hamburg has even gone so far as to ban the use of pods in buildings run by the state due to these issues.